 Developing your employees makes them better (and keeps them longer)

 94% of employees would stay at a company longer if it invested in their career development.

 How do you uplift employees with skills, knowledge, and efficiency?

 Employee training can mean many things.
-It can mean specific types of training—like new hire orientation, compliance training, management training—but at its simplest definition, it’s training designed to improve the performance of employees within an organization by increasing skills, knowledge, and efficiency.
+It can mean specific types of learning—like new hire orientation, compliance training, management training—but at its simplest definition, it’s learning designed to improve the performance of employees within an organization by increasing skills, knowledge, and efficiency.

-Companies with quality employee training programs show increased employee engagement and retention and are more productive workplaces, which ultimately positively affects an organization’s bottom line.
+Companies with quality employee learning programs show increased employee engagement and retention and are more productive workplaces, which positively impacts an organization’s bottom line.